SHORTLIST

 TOUR HIGHLIGHT

-CULTURE & TRADITION The Royal Burgh of Culross is considered one of Scotland's most picturesque examples of life in the 17th and 18th centuries.
-No wonder it is the filming location for many film and television productions, as well an inspiring destination for history lovers.
+CULTURE & TRADITION The Royal Burgh of Culross is considered one of Scotland’s most picturesque examples of life in the 17th and 18th centuries.
+No wonder it is the filming location for many film and television productions, as well as an inspiring destination for history lovers.
 Its well-preserved buildings with red-tiled roofs line steep cobblestone streets from the market cross to the hilltop abbey.

 Traditions & Treasures